scloud19/SECipedia/apache/apache_basics.md

           apachectl -k graceful
             Will send SIG USR1 to the parent

+            Before issuing command
+              You need to check the semantics of the config files, etc.
+                Try starting httpd as non-root
+                  If there are no errors, it will attempt to open its sockets and logs, but it will fail Failures
+                      non-root
+                      already bound ports
+                    Config errors
+                      Any failures that aren't listed above, thus you should make changes to configs before graceful restart

+            mod_status
+              Server stats
+                When this signal is sent, the server stats are NOT set to 0 G
+                Indicates the children which are still serving requests that were started before the graceful restart

             Process
               Causes the parent process to advise the children to exit after their current request OR to immediately exit if they're not serving anything